Quafadas/vecxt/site/docs/_docs/motivation.mdoc.md

 println(algo(a, b, c).mkString(", "))

 ```
-You can place the `algo` method in the shared part of your project, and use it on all platforms.
+It would be possible to write the `algo` method in the shared part of your project, and use it on any of the platforms - freeing you from the tyranny of having to choose a platform in advance.